malramsay64/phd-thesis/05_Crystal_Melting/results.md

 at which the melting rate is no longer measurable.
-I consider the limit of measuring the melting rate being the removal of a single layer of crystal over the timescale of the simulation, which cannot be extended further because of a technical limit of how timesteps are handled in Hoomd[@hoomd_counter], which can only store numbers up to $2^{32}-1$, slightly more than 4 billion.
+I consider the limit of measuring the melting rate being the removal of a single layer of crystal over the timescale of the simulation, a rate of \num{1e-6}.
+The timescale cannot be extended beyond this as a technical limit of how timesteps are handled in HOOMD-blue [@hoomd_counter] which can only store numbers up to $2^{32}-1$, slightly more than 4 billion.
+In concert with the technical limitation there is a practical limitation with simulations taking multiple weeks to run.

 The melting points are tabulated in @Tbl:crystal_melting_point with the values for the tables extracted